UPSC Exam > UPSC Notes > Geography for UPSC CSE > Agriculture- 2

-SOIL-FERTILITY AND FERTILISERS
+SOIL FERTILITY AND FERTILISERS

 Plant Nutrients and Soil Fertility

-At least 16 elements, viz, carbon (C), Hydrogen (H), oxygen (O), nitrogen (N), phosphorus (P), sulphur (S), potassium (K), calcium (Ca), magnesium (Mg), iron (Fe), manganese (Mn), zinc (Zn), copper (Cu), molybdenum (Mb), boron (B) and chlorine (CI), are essential for normal growth of green plants and hence also called Essential elements
+At least 16 elements, namely carbon (C), hydrogen (H), oxygen (O), nitrogen (N), phosphorus (P), sulphur (S), potassium (K), calcium (Ca), magnesium (Mg), iron (Fe), manganese (Mn), zinc (Zn), copper (Cu), molybdenum (Mo), boron (B), and chlorine (Cl), are essential for the normal growth of green plants and are hence called essential elements.

 • The plant nutrients, based on their relative amounts required by the plants, are termed as macronutrients if required in large amounts, and micronutrients, if required in traces.

-• The micronutrients essential for plants are iron, manganese, copper, zinc, boron, molybdenum and chlorine.
+• The micronutrients essential for plants are iron, manganese, copper, zinc, boron, molybdenum, and chlorine.
 The remaining essential elements are macronutrients.

 (i) Addition of organic matter and